 Why is there a transvaginal mesh lawsuit?

-Some women who have had the transvaginal mesh implanted through surgery now suffer from injuries requiring medical treatment.
+Some people who have had the transvaginal mesh implanted through surgery now suffer from injuries requiring medical treatment.

 What are the risks associated with transvaginal mesh?

 Risks associated with transvaginal mesh include, but are not limited to, the following:

 - Organ perforation